 The 3rd Caribbean Conference of National Trusts and Preservation Societies will be held in the world heritage city Willemstad, capital of the island of Curaçao.
 The conference is hosted by the Curaçao Heritage Platform and will be held from November 16th until November 19th.

-Emphasizing the importance of heritage and its conservation, we aim at bringing together stakeholders, heritage professionals and enthusiasts and societies in November 2017.LEARN MORE
+Emphasising the importance of heritage and its conservation, we aim at bringing together stakeholders, heritage professionals and enthusiasts in November 2017.LEARN MORE

 Prices include : Conference attendance fee – Lunches and 1 buffet dinner – Cocktail parties – Opening & closing soirées –